PREP-NexT/PREP-SHOT/doc/source/Model_input_output.rst

    * - hours_in_year
      - Specifies the number of hours in a year.
 Typically, this is set to 8760.

-   * - ishydro
+   * - isinflow
-     - Specifies whether to include hydropower in the optimization problem.
+     - Specifies whether to include inflow in the optimization problem.
+It can be used by assigning `isinflow`= `true` or `false`.

    * - error_threshold
      - Specifies the error threshold for the model, while iterating for a solution.
 This parameter controls the convergence of the hydro model.